US policy change on Cuban migrants leaves many stranded

 That stranded Cubans in Costa Rica and Panama, forcing Central American governments to fly Cubans in their countries to the Mexico-U.S. border.

 Costa Rica last year flew more than 7,000 Cubans to El Salvador and Mexico to leapfrog Nicaragua.
 Government spokesman Mauricio Herrera said Costa Rica applauds Obama’s move and no longer makes special allowances for Cubans.
-In the second half of 2016, 300 Cubans were turned back at the Panamanian border while other groups caught entering the country illegally were deported.
+In 2016, 1,200 Cubans were turned back at the Panamanian border while other groups caught entering the country illegally were deported.

+On Friday, Cubans continued moving north.
+In the southern Mexican border town of Tapachula, Jordan Alegria of the Mexican National Immigration Institute said that since Thursday night 200 Cubans had crossed into Mexico from Guatemala.

 Javier Carrillo, director of Panama’s National Immigration Service, said the flow of Cubans had slowed from its peak before the announcement.
 He estimated there were about 100 still in the country, though local media said there were far more.